semaphoreci/semaphore/docs/docs/reference/deployment-target-yaml.md

 Deployment targets enable the enforcement of strict conditions for triggering pipeline promotions.

-You can restrict who and on when a promotion can be triggered.
-By integrating promotions with Deployment Targets, you can establish secure
-Continuous Deployment pipelines that seamlessly align with your current setup.
+You can restrict who and when a promotion can be triggered.
+By integrating promotions with Deployment Targets, you can establish secure Continuous Deployment pipelines that seamlessly align with your current setup.

-A deployment target is created within a project and exclusively employed within that project for multiple promotions.
+A deployment target is created within a project and exclusively employed for multiple promotions.

 ## apiVersion {#apiVersion}